Friends of The DateKeepers

 Lily C. Buday

 Lily C. Buday holds an MFA in fiction from the University of Arkansas, Fayetteville, where she was awarded the Harrison/Whitehead Founders' Fellowship and the James E. & Ellen Wadley Roper Fellowship in Creative Writing.
 Her work has appeared in Chautauqua Literary Journal, GASHER, Joyland Magazine, and Salt Hill Journal and has been nominated for a Pushcart Prize.

 In 2022, Lily received an Individual Artist Fellowship from the Arkansas Arts Council and an Artists 360 Fellowship from the Mid-American Arts Alliance.

 Originally from northern Michigan, where she learned to write semi-obsessively about water and lakes, Lily now calls Fayetteville, Arkansas her home.

-She speaks fluent English, French, Standard Arabic, and all regional Arabic dialects and offers translation services on a freelance basis.
-We’re grateful to have Om as our social media manager from January to November of 2023.
+She speaks fluent English, French, Standard Arabic, and all regional Arabic dialects and offers translation and interpretation services on a freelance basis.
+She also provided invaluable support to The DateKeepers as our social media manager from January to November of 2023.

 Arts & Design Friends

 Geghie Davis-Tillie holds a BFA in Graphic Design with a minor in Entrepreneurship from the University of Tennessee and an MA in Design with a specialization in UX/UI from Northumbria University, where she studied as a Fulbright scholar.
 Her expertise includes UX and UI, digital art, web-building, multimedia design, research, branding, and motion design.